 In the early 2000s, Margaret Taylor purchased the property and began a long endeavour restoring the forest and meadow habitat.
 In 2013, she donated the nature reserve to the Islands Trust Conservancy.

 Burren's Acres Nature Reserve holds a wildflower meadow over very shallow bedrock.
 The meadow's moss is extremely sensitive to footsteps.
 Human use of the reserve, even light walking, could destroy the ecosystem.
-Therefore, we ask visitors to refrain from venturing into this nature reserve and instead use nearby Coats Marsh Regional Park for walking and nature appreciation.
+Therefore, we ask visitors to refrain from venturing into this nature reserve and instead use the nearby 707 Community Park for walking and nature appreciation.